langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

     [O'Reilly: 97 Things Every Application Security Professional Should Know][ oreilly-97-things-every-application-security-professional-should-know]

-  - **Leverage Cloud Native Services:** For applications hosted in the cloud, consider utilizing cloud native services.
+  - **Leverage Cloud Native Services:** For applications hosted in the cloud, consider utilising cloud native services.
     They offer built-in encryption support, seamless interoperability, straightforward implementation, and easy maintenance.
 This not only reduces costs but also enhances security.
     [O'Reilly: 97 Things Every Application Security Professional Should Know][